aw2755/estore/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._
+> The unit testing strategy we did was writing part of the code and testing.
+> Therefore we used a incremental kind of style because we basically
+> write a bit of code, test it, then write more.